anasderkaoui/AutoRCX/Additional reports/2nd report.md

-In this session we will go through the basic stuff of ROS.
+In this session we will go through the basic stuff of ROS.<br >

-First, here is a **[ROS cheatsheet](https://docs.google.com/document/d/1aHzvnf_MWg9O6PzCw1KsePNh27TZ9ND01cHMHroUVQE/edit?usp=sharing)** where you will find the most common commands in ROS.
+First, here is a **[ROS cheatsheet](https://docs.google.com/document/d/1aHzvnf_MWg9O6PzCw1KsePNh27TZ9ND01cHMHroUVQE/edit?usp=sharing)** where you will find the most common commands in ROS.<br >

 Example of publisher and subscriber in ROS :<br >